 Go Cornish for Primary Schools is currently available to primary schools and multi-academy trusts across Cornwall.
 Once your Head Teacher is happy for your school to take part, any teacher can be a Go Cornish representative and fill out the registration form.

-Go Cornish For Primary Schools is completely free to take part in, thanks to funding from Cornwall Council.
+Go Cornish For Primary Schools is free to take part in, thanks to funding from Cornwall Council.

 Teachers don’t have to speak Cornish to deliver the Bronze award.
 Language support is available for teachers every step of the way, as your school progresses on to Silver and Gold.

 Once you have received your Go Cornish Portal login, you have two years to complete your award.
-Once you’ve achieved your badge and celebrated, it is yours for two years.
+Once you’ve achieved your award badge and celebrated, it is yours for two years.
 You can then decide whether you’re going to maintain it or progress to the next award level.

 We welcome external contributions to the Go Cornish programme, but these must be vetted by the Cornish Language Office and Go Cornish team first.
 If you are interested in submitting a resource, please send it to [email protected].